yasufum/dpdk-installer/README.md

 `make.py` install script.

 Type simply `python make.py all` to run default task for setup and install at once.
-At first time you run rake, it asks you some questions for configuration.
+At first time you run this script, it asks you some questions for configuration.

 ```sh
 $ python make.py all